 If you think you might like to join us, come to a meeting or fill in the contact form on the website.
-We meet monthly, generally on the 2nd Monday of the month.
-Currently our meetings are held at the Lonsdale Community Centre, 8 Lonsdale Stree, Hull HU3 6PA.
-See http://www.lonsdalecc.org.uk/contactus.html for directions and parking.
-If you want to speak to someone before coming along please ring 07816 141169 to speak to our co-ordinator.
+We meet monthly, generally on the 3nd Monday of the month.
+Currently our meetings are held at the Friends Meeting House on Bean Street, Hull HU3 3PR. https://goo.gl/maps/dpUoqnHXWEzUCwYd8 .
+Please check before coming along in case the date that month has been changed to accommodate a talk, film showing or site visit – please ring 07816 141169 to speak to our co-ordinator.

 If you just want to join our mailing list, drop us a line using the contact form on the website.

 We organise programmes of film showings or talks in the spring and the autumn, which are free to attend.
 Refreshments are provided and there’s usually an opportunity for discussion.
-Please see the events calendar for particular films/talks, dates and locations.
+Please see the website for any forthcoming events.